1stChaS/TaoNap/README.md

 ![50e1f8624e46cb1a2a14bc89841a0fe0](https://user-images.githubusercontent.com/115055033/205586673-e620c4da-5281-42b9-9e3d-7ac8c3732837.gif)

 > <p>Hello everyone!
 Welcome to "Tao Nap," my lovely nap cafe.</p>
 This cafe is a two-floor building.
-It has two zones.
+It has two zones.</br>
-The first floor is the meeting zone where customers can participate and meet.
-The first floor is for those who like to read and eat dessert in a cafe atmosphere.
+The first floor is the meeting zone where customers can participate and chat.
+The first floor is for those who like to read and eat dessert in a cafe atmosphere.</br>
 The second zone is the silent zone.
-You don't have to speak, talk, or meet anyone; all you have to do is read and sleep peacefully.
+You don't have to speak, talk, or meet anyone; all you have to do is read and sleep peacefully.</br>
-Tao Nap cafe also has a booking books service and also has tasty desserts served for customers.
+Tao Nap cafe also has a booking books service and also has tasty desserts served for customers.</br>

 # Project overview and features
-This program is booking the rooms, desserts and books in Tao Nap nap cafe.
+This program is booking the rooms, desserts and books in Tao Nap nap cafe.</br>
-The main program: ask for orders from customers and collected in Customers_info.json.
-We have 39 rooms that customers can book.
+The main program: ask for orders from customers and collected in Customers_info.json.</br> We have 39 rooms that customers can book.
 10 different kinds of tasty dessert and 20 interesting books that customers can choose from.
-Customers can’t choose the same room and books like the others.
+Customers can’t choose the same room and books like the others.</br>
 When customers finish ordering.
-The program will print out the bill.
+The program will print out the bill.</br>
-Customers can cancel the booking order and it will delete in the json file.
+Customers can cancel the booking order</br>.

 # Required libraries and tools
 I use 4 modules in this project.